-Research and development expense for the six months ended June 30, 2018 decreased \$19,864 or 72%, compared to the same period in 2017, primarily due to a reduction in game testing and related technology development activities.
-Research and development related game testing expenses vary period to period based on the timing of the acquisition and installation of new game properties and modifications to the functionalities and features of existing game properties on the platform.
+Research and development expense for Fiscal 2018 decreased \$44,346 or 72%, compared to the same period in Fiscal 2017, primarily due to a slight reduction in new game integration and related technology development costs paid to third-party contractors and consultants.
+Research and development related game testing expenses vary period to period based on the timing of the acquisition and installation of new game properties and modifications to the functionalities and features of existing game properties and the platform.